alf9310/Figura/README.md

 <!-- TODO: Asset library upload! -->
 The character creator framework was designed to be as easy to implement in external games as possible.
 Simply clone the repository and move into your project, or download it from the new [Godot Asset Store](https://godotengine.org/asset-library/asset).

-configura is an open project that welcomes contributions from **everyone!**.
+Configura is an open project that welcomes contributions from **everyone!**

 ### Uploading 3D Models